DISPATCHES FROM EXOTIC LANDS

 Sports bras are highly recommended for ladies on long, bumpy drives.

-Unless you’re climbing mountains, you won’t need heavy duty boots.
+Unless you’re climbing mountains, you won’t need heavy-duty boots.
 The most important thing is that they are comfortable and well broken in.
 Lightweight walking shoes (Merrell brand or similar) with a bit of ankle support work well, especially if they have tough, sturdy soles to protect your feet from thorns.

 We do recommend wearing covered shoes on game drives (a pair of runners or Converse are more than adequate) as you may alight from the vehicle for a closer inspection of flora or fauna.
-Flip flops or light slip-on shoes are useful in and around camp.
+Thongs or light slip-on shoes are useful in and around camp.
 Leave your high heels at home – you won’t need them.

 Forget the concept of evening wear – very few camps require anything smart, and most people just wear tomorrow’s clean outfit.
 Long trousers might be preferable to protect against mosquitos and a pashmina never fails to stylishly ward off any chills.